bssayla/InfoCv/README.md

     ```sh
     streamlit run app.py
     ```
 2. Upload a resume file (PDF or DOCX) and select a model to process the resume.
+3. choose the model you want to use to process the resume.
+4. choose either using `HugginFace API` or `Local API: Ollama` to process the resume.
-3. press the `Process` and let the magic happen!
+5. press the `Process` and let the magic happen!

 ## Project Structure